LovePelmeni/AnonFace/docs/MODELING.md

 ## Results

+Here are results, obtained by Grad-CAM, which demonstrates the network's feature extraction capabilities.

 <img of result feature maps, obtained by grad-cam, as a result of good feature extraction capabilities>

+There, detected regions can be seen as a areas with the colors, going from blue to red.

+These map was obtained by the Grad-CAM interpretation technique.

 ## Anchor boxes configuration